MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

    Change the second field of root user from "!!" to the encrypted password.

-1. Create a virtual machine in KVM from the qcow2 image.
+1. Create a VM in KVM from the qcow2 image.
 Set the disk type to **qcow2**, and set the virtual network interface device model to **virtio**.
-Then, start the virtual machine, and sign in as root.
+Then, start the VM, and sign in as root.

 1. Create or edit the `/etc/sysconfig/network` file, and add the following text: